scapegoat-scala/scapegoat/README.md

 ##### PreferSetEmpty

 Indicates where code using Set() could be replaced with Set.empty.
-Set() instantiates a new instance each time it is invoked, whereas Set.emtpy returns a pre-instantiated instance.
+Set() instantiates a new instance each time it is invoked, whereas Set.empty returns a pre-instantiated instance.

 ##### UnnecessaryReturnUse